-- Receive the required number of clock hours of training. - Complete graduation map worksheet requirements. - For a student to meet state requirements, all clinic classroom practical worksheets must be completed in its entirety. - Complete Final Phase worksheet. - 6 Satisfactorily pass final written and practical exams. - 6 Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition cost or make satisfactory arrangements for payment of all monies owed to the school.
+- Receive the required number of clock hours of training. - For a student to meet state requirements, all clinic classroom practical worksheets must be completed in their entirety. - 3 Satisfactorily pass written and practical exams. - 4 Complete the required Milady theory hours. - Pay all tuition cost or make satisfactory arrangements for payment of all monies owed to the school.